top of page

 Video taken with Student Access for Refugees' Equal Access team as part of the recreational activities programme

-Resettlement is a non-profit organisation supporting refugees in the South-East of England.
+Resettlement is a non-profit organisation supporting refugees and asylum seekers in the South-East of England.
 We work alongside local volunteer groups and charities with the common goal of welcoming refugees and helping them adjust to life in the UK.
-Learn more about us here

 “Refugees are mothers, fathers, sisters, brothers, children, with the same hopes and ambitions as us, except that a twist of fate has bound their lives to a global refugee crisis on an unprecedented scale.”